louishe/Ipp/README.md

 3. deploy war to tomcat
 	   mvn tomcat7:deploy OR mvn tomcat7:redeploy
 4.PostgreSQL
-	   Because of restrict limitatin, need add ip to PostgreSQL\9.6\data\pg_hba.conf to access the database.
+	   Because of restrict limitation, need add ip to PostgreSQL\9.6\data\pg_hba.conf to access the database.
            ####host    all             all             192.168.0.131/32            md5
 ~~~~~~~~~~~~~~~